MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 ### Install extensions automatically

-When you run an extension command that is not installed, the Azure CLI can recognize the command you run, and automatically install the extension for you.
+When you run an extension command that is not installed, the Azure CLI can recognize the command you run, and automatically install the extension for you starting from version `2.10.0`.
 This feature, referred to as **dynamic install**, is enabled through configuration.
 ```azurecli-interactive
 az config set extension.use_dynamic_install=yes_prompt
 ```